-When trying to decide what kind of modem to buy, it can be helpful to understand how they all work.
+When trying to decide what kind of modem to buy, it can be helpful to understand.
+How do DSL Modems Operate or how they all work.
 The purpose of a modem is to connect computers or networks to the internet, but this is done slightly differently with different modems.

 Downsides to DSL modems and internet speed

 Understanding how a DSL modem operates can help you to understand.
 If it is the right option for you, and also help you to understand its shortcomings.
 Because DSL modems use copper telephone wires to transfer signals, they are susceptible to any problems with these wires.

 The copper wires work as excellent conductors, but the further your home is from a telephone exchange, the slower your internet is likely to be.
 You cannot alter this fact, so it’s worth finding out the distance in your specific situation, to see if your location prohibits you from making the most of DSL internet.